Dropshipping Beginner Risks: Costs, Scams and a 7-Day Test Plan

 - Most of these risks are knowable in advance.
 The protection is: set stop-loss limits, order samples, diversify suppliers, and read platform policies before you need them.

-- Run a conservative scenario through the ROI Calculator and review each risk category below before funding a test.
+- Run a conservative scenario through the ROI Calculator, then compare the idea with the AI shop cost checklist before funding a test.

 Why Beginners Lose Money